persalys/persalys/python/doc/user_manual/graphical_interface/data_model/user_manual_data_model.rst

 User manual - Define a data model
 =================================

 The interface allows the user to load data samples and analyze them.
-They are considered as data models.

 1- Creation
 ===========